Beautiful Mistakes: Reception

-The song received mostly negative reviews from critics.
+The song received mixed to negative reviews from critics.
 Variety included it in their list of the worst songs of 2021, saying that "this hookup between two of the M’s in the address book of music’s most eager-to-collaborate stars is evidence of the avalanche of pop/rap duets where both the performers and their characters don’t sound like they exist in the same universe".

 Live performances

 On March 30, 2021, Maroon 5 performed "Beautiful Mistakes" for the first time in a virtual concert as part of the American Express Unstaged series.
-The band continued with the song live in Jimmy Kimmel Live! on April 21, and for the 3000th episode in season 18 of The Ellen DeGeneres Show on April 29, 2021, respectively.
+The band continued with the song live in Jimmy Kimmel Live! on April 21, 2021, and for the 3000th episode in season 18 of The Ellen DeGeneres Show on April 29, respectively.
 The band played "Beautiful Mistakes" for the season 20 finale of the reality show The Voice.

-On June 14, 2021, Maroon 5 performed the song on iHeartRadio Album Release Party to commemorate the release of Jordi.
+On June 14, 2021, Maroon 5 performed the song at the iHeartRadio Theater in Burbank, California, to commemorate the release of Jordi.